 For young patients and their families, finding the help they need, when they need it is often challenging.
 In 2017, the Government of Alberta acknowledged the need to improve and bring together under one roof pediatric mental health care in the Edmonton Zone, and committed $200 million towards a new facility that will help families across northern Alberta.

-We’re embarking on a five-year, $26-million fundraising campaign to support the government’s plan to build a specialized addiction and mental health centre for children and youth that’s projected to open in Edmonton in 2024.
-This first-of-its-kind facility for northern Alberta will bear the Stollery name and offer the Stollery standard of excellence, ensuring the most advanced family-centred care possible.
+In 2019, we embarked on a five-year, $26-million fundraising campaign to support the government’s plan to build a specialized addiction and mental health centre for children and youth that’s projected to open in Edmonton in 2024.
+This first-of-its-kind facility for Alberta and northwestern Canada will bear the Stollery name and offer the Stollery standard of excellence, ensuring the most advanced family-centred care possible.

-Check out the following stories to learn more, and please donate today to help fund specialized facilities and family-centred care programs within the new facility.
+Check out the following stories to learn more, and please donate today to help fund family-centred facilities for specialized programs within the new facility.

 Our ongoing, long-term commitment to child and youth mental health